-It is acknowledged that the lack of D&S IFCA officers, due to the financial restraints upon the Authority, means that the interactions between fishers, especially commercial ones, is much lower than would be required to achieve an adequate level of engagement.
+It is acknowledged that the lack of D&S IFCA officers means that the interactions between fishers, especially commercial ones, has reduced significantly over the years.
 Outside of organised meetings and inspections, enforcement officers seldom have the opportunity to engage on the quayside with fishers.
 This direct communication is what commercial fishers had relied on for many decades and despite introducing weekend and evening surgeries to encourage fishers to visit the DS IFCA's office, face to face engagement remains at a low level.